1934 Hansel Valley earthquake: Mainshock

 The mainshock is depicted by a United States Geological Survey isoseismal map with a relatively small zone with the maximum felt intensity of VIII (Severe) at the north end of the Great Salt Lake.
 Salt Lake City and the extreme southern portion of Idaho lay in the intensity VI (Strong) zone and Pocatello, Idaho lay just to the north within the intensity V (Moderate) zone.

 Aftershock

 The most significant aftershock took place on the same day as the mainshock.
 The National Geophysical Data Center declared that its intensity peaked at VI (Strong) only in Utah at Kosmo and Monument.
 It was felt with an intensity of V (Moderate) in Logan and Ogden, both in Utah.
 Pocatello and Twin Falls, Idaho both reported an intensity of IV (Light), as did Salt Lake City.
 At 644 km distant from the epicentral area, it was felt in Cheyenne, Wyoming with an intensity of III (Weak).

 Damage

 The meizoseismal area was mostly unpopulated, but there were a few small towns that experienced damage to mostly weaker structures.
 Cracked walls and damage to chimneys was reported in Logan, Hooper, Kelton, Kosmo, Locomotive Springs, Monument, and Snowville.
 At least two people were killed.
+Plaster fell from the ceilings of many upper rooms in the Logan Temple.